WHO53/docs.droidian.org/content/info/rootfs.md

 ---

 # Resizing
-On new ports using the generic recovery flashable images, by defualt, the flash script will default to 8GB of storage.
+On new ports using the generic recovery flashable images, by default, the flash script will resize rootfs.img to 8GB.

-To resize the rootfs, boot to recovery and run the following command:
+To resize the rootfs manually, boot to recovery and run the following command:

 	resize2fs /data/rootfs.img 16G

-replace 16G with your amount of storage which can be acquired like so:
+Replace 16G with the amount of free storage you have available.
+If unsure, you can check the amount with the following command:

 	df -h /data/